top of page

 Collections

-Vanessa Mitter's work is held in private collections in Europe and America.
+Vanessa Mitter's work is held in private collections in Europe and America, and in public collections, including The Mark Rothko Art Centre Collection, Latvia.

 Selected Publications